combinatorics-kr/cw2025/en/index.md

 3. [Hotel ICC](http://hotel.hotelicc.com/view/index.do?SS_SVC_LANG_CODE=ENG)
 4. [I-HOTEL](https://i-hotel.co.kr) (Please inquiry the organizer because there is an IBS contracted price)

-We provide dinners during the entire workshop.
+We provide dinners during the entire workshop and the lunch of the last day.
-If you need support for accommodation, please let us know.
+<del>If you need support for accommodation, please let us know. </del>

 ## Venue